 - Best interests by being a primary consideration in all decisions affecting survivors; the principle is particularly relevant when dealing with children and people with mental disabilities.

-This report by the Human Rights Center and the International Human Rights Clinic at University of California Berkeley School of Law with the support of UNHCR addresses the under-examined intersection of intimate partner violence (IPV) and refugee protection in the Americas.
+This report by the Human Rights Center and the International Human Rights Clinic at University of California Berkeley School of Law and the Center for Human Rights, Gender and Migration at Washington University in St. Louis, with the support of UNHCR addresses the under-examined intersection of intimate partner violence (IPV) and refugee protection in the Americas.
 Despite high rates of IPV in the Americas region, scant information exists about whether and how IPV survivors are able to secure international protection on the basis of these experiences.
 Further, though exploratory research by UNHCR’s Regional Legal Unit for the Americas in 2017 suggests that several countries in the region address IPV in national asylum policies and guidelines, it is unclear to what extent RSD claims are actually being granted on this basis.
 There is little examination of the extent to which the application, interview, and adjudication processes address the specific needs of IPV survivors seeking international protection.
 Clarifying the legal grounds and practical considerations surrounding IPV-related claims would assist countless advocates, adjudicators, and asylum-seekers in the region.

 At the invitation of UN High Commissioner for Refugees’ Regional Legal Unit for the Americas Region, the Sexual Violence Program of the Human Rights Center (HRC) at the University of California, Berkeley, conducted a pilot project to assess challenges and strategies related to SGBV disclosure among refugees and other migrants in Central America and Mexico.
 HRC focused on Mexico and Guatemala, two countries in which UNHCR has established a Regional Safe Spaces Network (RSSN) of service providers.